-- o First, at least 75% of the value of Host Marriott's total assets must be represented by real estate assets and certain cash items.
+- (1) at least 75% of the value of Host Marriott's total assets must be represented by real estate assets and certain cash items.
 Host Marriott's real estate assets include, for this purpose, its allocable share of real estate assets held by the Operating Partnership and the non-corporate subsidiaries of the Operating Partnership, as well as stock or debt instruments held for less than one year purchased with the proceeds of a stock offering or a long-term (at least five years) debt offering of Host Marriott, cash, cash items and government securities.
-Host Marriott's real estate assets do not include stock or debt instruments (other than mortgages) issued by its taxable REIT subsidiaries or their subsidiaries. - o Second, no more than 25% of Host Marriott's total assets may be represented by securities other than those in the 75% asset class. - Third, of the investments included in the 25% asset class, the value of any one issuer's securities owned by Host Marriott may not exceed 5% of the value of Host Marriott's total assets and Host Marriott may not own more than 10% of either the outstanding voting securities or the value of the outstanding securities of any one issuer.
-For 2001 and later years, these limits do not apply to securities of a taxable REIT subsidiary.
-For years prior to 2001, the 10% limit applied only with respect to voting securities of any issuer and not to the value of the securities of any issuer. - o Fourth, for taxable years beginning after December 31, 2000, not more than 20% of the value of Host Marriott's total assets may be represented by securities of taxable REIT subsidiaries.
+Host Marriott's real estate assets do not include stock or debt instruments (other than mortgages) issued by its taxable REIT subsidiaries or their subsidiaries; - (2) not more than 25% of Host Marriott's total assets may be represented by securities other than those in the 75% asset class; - (3) except for equity investments in REITs, qualified REIT subsidiaries, or taxable REIT subsidiaries, and except for other securities that qualify as "real estate assets" for purposes of the test described in clause (1): - the value of any one issuer's securities owned by Host Marriott may not exceed 5% of the value of Host Marriott's total assets; - · Host Marriott may not own more than 10% of any one issuer's outstanding voting securities; and - Host Marriott may not own more than 10% of the value of the outstanding securities of any one issuer; and - (4) for taxable years beginning after December 31, 2000, not more than 20% of Host Marriott's total assets may be represented by securities of taxable REIT subsidiaries.